University of Geneva Faculty of Law and Geneva Graduate Institute

 Located at the foot of the Alps, on one of Western Europe’s largest lakes, Geneva is one of Europe’s most international cities.
 In addition to the European offices of the United Nations, Geneva is home to the International Committee for the Red Cross and more than 300 international and non-governmental organizations and permanent missions, as well as many multinational firms.
 This location is ideally suited for conducting scholarly and applied research on contemporary issues and fostering policy debates among academics, diplomats and decision-makers.
 In addition to its natural beauty, Geneva also offers a spectacular range of international cuisine and entertainment, as well as excellent opportunities for sailing, hiking and skiing.

 Finding housing in Geneva can be difficult.
 The Faculty of Law and the Graduate Institute do not provide on-campus housing for exchange students; however, the University of Geneva and the Graduate Institute offer information on finding off-campus housing on their web sites.
 Students have also recommended Glocals.com for information on housing and other services, as well as social events and things to do in Geneva.

-Students may also contact Bita Bertossa, Conseillère aux études, University of Geneva Faculty of Law, at Bita.Bertossa@unige.ch, or Elisabeth Cini, Exchange Programme Coordinator, Graduate Institute of International and Development Studies, at firstname.lastname@example.org.
+Students may also contact Bita Bertossa, Conseillère aux études, University of Geneva Faculty of Law, at Bita.Bertossa@unige.ch, or Elisabeth Cini, Exchange Programme Coordinator, Geneva Graduate Institute, at firstname.lastname@example.org.